 There are a few types of orange fungus that grow on trees.
 A common type of orange tree fungus is the jelly fungi (Tremellales), which looks soft to the touch or wet like jelly but is actually very hard and can only be cut by a very sharp knife.
-The Jelly fungi family includes members like fairy butter, horned calocera, witches butter and yellow jelly funguses.
-Pore fungi (Polyporaceae and Ganodermataceae) also occur on trees in shades of orange.
-Pore fungi members look like brackets or shelves attached to living or dead trees.
-Orange pore fungi members include sulphur polypore and honeycomb bracket fungus.
-All orange colored types of jelly fungi and pore fungi thrive in the United States and Canada.
+The jelly fungi family includes members like fairy butter, horned calocera, witch's butter and yellow jelly fungi.

 Video of the Day

 The Honeycomb bracket fungus grows singly or in small clusters on dead broad-leafed tree trunks in the Eastern United States and Southern Canada.
-The fungus gets its name from the white-yellow honeycomb-like pores on the underside of the bracket.
+This orange tree fungus gets its name from the white-yellow honeycomb-like pores on the underside of the bracket.
 The Fungus is yellow-red with small flat scales and a small white-yellow stem.

 The horned calocera fungus is a yellow-orange fungus that grows upward in horn-like projections.
 The horns reach one-quarter to three-quarter inch tall and look like they are made of a jelly-like substance.
 When the horns are dry they are hard and can become brittle.
 The horned calocera grows on dead and dying trees in most of the United States and Canada.